 Career Pathways Task Force and Innovation Fund: In 2014, the DC Council required the Mayor to establish a multi-stakeholder Career Pathways Task Force that was responsible for developing a city-wide strategy for the development and implementation of career pathways programs for adult learners; and continuing to meet to help implement the strategy.
 The Task Force, which consists of both WIC Board members and other stakeholders, including agency leads for core WIOA programs, produced a plan that was released in early 2016 that has also helped inform WIOA planning.
-Based on the Task Force's efforts and findings, the DC Council passed legislation establishing a Career Pathways Innovation Fund to provide grants to design, pilot, and scale best practices in the implementation of adult career pathways and improve District performance on WIOA-mandated outcomes.
+Based on the Task Force's efforts and findings, the DC Council passed legislation establishing a Career Pathways Innovation fund to provide grants to design, pilot, and scale best practices in the implementation of adult career pathways and improve District performance on WIOA-mandated outcomes.
 The District appropriated \$500,000 this year for technical assistance to help prepare for the issuance of these grants and plans to appropriate \$1.5 million annually starting in fiscal year 2017 to implement this programming.
-The WIC used a portion of the FY16 funding on technical assistance for the implementation of WIOA and the remainder will be used to develop a community of practice for adult basic education providers in the District.
-This community of practice will provide training and professional development to ensure providers have the resources and ability to incorporate national best practices for adult learners to successfully enter career pathways.
-The FY17 funds will support career pathways partnerships in high-demand sectors with special attention to helping residents with low levels of literacy and barriers to employment.
-The grants made through these funds help address workforce system strategies related to system alignment, sector strategies, access to career pathways, and will be coordinated by design with programming at other agencies and input from employers and stakeholders.
-Specific on the Innovation Fund will be further developed and shared at the Career Pathways Task Force meetings which are open to the public, its schedule can be found at dcworks.dc.gov.
+Innovation fund spending will help address workforce system strategies related to system alignment and access to career pathways, and will be coordinated by design with programming at other agencies.